alexanderjeurissen/bin-wrapper/README.md

 - `Capture` => consume stdout and stderr and print it to logs
   - prints `stdout` to TRACE log level
   - prints `stderr` to DEBUG log level
-- `CaptureForMachines` => consume stdout and stderr and print it to logs if the script is run by a machine (aka not a terminal).
+- `CaptureForMachines` => consume stdout or stderr and print it to logs if the script is run by a machine (aka not a terminal).

 #### Env variable guards